jplck/devops-ticket-translation-function/README.md

 We provide both C# and Python code, so feel free to choose the language you prefer.

+#### Create a Function App

 These guides explain how to create your first function from [Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio), [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code), and [the command-line interface](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function-azure-cli).
 We plan to later add ARM templates for easy deployment.

+Now we'll need to add our code.
+Follow either the C# or Python section.

 ##### C#